ObolNetwork/obol-sdk/README.md

 ## Contributing

-Please take a moment to review the following guidelines:
+Please review the following guidelines:

 - [How to Report Bugs](#how-to-report-bugs)
 - [How to Propose Changes](#how-to-propose-changes)
 - [Code Review Process](#code-review-process)

-### How to Report Bugs or suggest improvements
+### How to Report Bugs

 If you encounter a bug or unexpected behavior, please follow these steps to report it: